 Both are tiny annoying things that fly around your home.
 Fruit flies are typically brown to black while fungus gnats are dark gray or black.
 Fruit flies are more round while gnats have dangling legs and long bodies.

 The most telltale sign is their eyes.
 Fruit flies have big red eyes while gnats have black eyes so small you can barely see them!
-Fungus flies hang out around plants in their soil while fruit flies stay near food, trashcans or dirty drains.
-(Thanks Orkin for all these details!)
+Fungus flies hang out around plants in their soil while fruit flies stay near a food source like a fruit bowl, trash cans and garbage disposals.

-Ok now that you can figure out what you’re dealing with, let’s talk about how to get rid of fruit flies.
+Ok now that you can figure out what you’re dealing with, let’s talk about how to get rid of a fruit fly infestation.

 What Causes Fruit Flies?

-They can come in from food from garden or unrefrigerated food from the grocery store.
-You need to be sure to clean out the source before you start trapping the adults.
+They can come in from food from your garden or unrefrigerated food from the grocery store.
+The first thing you need to do is be sure to clean out the source before you start trapping the adult fruit flies.
 Otherwise you’ll never fix the problem!

-There’s lots of different ideas to try (just make sure you did the step above to fix the root of the problem!
+There’s lots of different ideas to try including a few homemade traps (just make sure you did the step above to fix the root of the problem)!
 Here’s a few things to try:

-Pouring boiling water (or even white vinegar) will kill all the adults hiding in your drain.
+Pouring boiling water (or even white vinegar) will kill all the adult fruit flies hiding in your drain and potentially remove any eggs waiting to hatch.
 It can be hard to see these fruit flies so this is a great way of killing ones you can’t even see.

 2. Apple Cider Vinegar in a Cup with Plastic Wrap

-Pour a little bit of apple cider vinegar into a cup.
 Any amount will do – you just need a little bit.
-Cover the top of the cup with plastic wrap and secure it with a rubber band (or hair scrunchie haha!).
-Poke a few holes in the top for the fruit flies to enter in through.
+Cover the top of the cup with a piece of plastic wrap and secure it with a rubber band (or even a hair scrunchie).
+Poke a few small holes in the top for the fruit flies to enter in through.

 Fruit flies love the smell of the vinegar but once they’re inside the cup, they can’t get out!
 I put this close to my fruit basket or where I’m noticing the fruit flies so you can catch the most.